Skip to main content

 By Yogesh Dhaker Published

 The operating environment is still busy.
 In the Union Budget 2026-27, public capital expenditure stayed at about Rs 11 lakh crore.
-That means more active projects, more vendor coordination, and more pressure on teams to keep materials moving without creating waste or working-capital drag.
+More active projects, more vendor coordination, more pressure to keep materials moving without waste or working-capital drag.
 (Union Budget 2026-27 speech)

-There is also a waste and compliance angle.
+There's a compliance angle now too.
 The Construction and Demolition Waste Management Rules, 2025 apply from April 1, 2026 and start a 5% recycled-material target for 2026-27.
-Over-ordering, poor receipt checks, and weak reconciliation are no longer just margin problems.
-They are increasingly process and compliance problems too.
+Over-ordering, sloppy receipt checks and weak reconciliation are no longer just margin problems — they're becoming process and compliance problems as well.
 (Construction and Demolition Waste Management Rules, 2025)

 On a real project, procurement is not one document.
-It is a connected workflow:
+It's a connected workflow:

 • material planning from BOQ, look-ahead plans, and current stock